Dasharo/docs/docs/transparent-validation/sd-wire/usage-validation.md

     ```
     sudo sd-mux-ctrl --device-serial=sd-wire_11 --ts
     ```
-7. Flash the SD card usign `bmaptool` or balenaEtcher.
+7. Flash the SD card using `bmaptool` or balenaEtcher.
 8. Connect SD card to the DUT (using sd-mux-ctrl)
     ```
     sudo sd-mux-ctrl --device-serial=sd-wire_11 --ts